magepeopleteam/mage-eventpress/readme.txt

 [Event Theme](https://mage-people.com/product/vaincode-wordpress-theme-for-event-manager-and-travel-booking-plugin/)

 ## Privacy Policy
-Event Manager and Tickets Selling Plugin for WooCommerce uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
-This helps us to troubleshoot problems faster & make product improvements.
+This Plugin uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon the user's confirmation to troubleshoot problems faster & make product improvements.
 Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
 We collect the data to ensure a great user experience for all our users.
 Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**
 Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).